64 Spoons: Post-Spoons

 Lyndon Connah also became a session player (working with Squeeze, Thomas Dolby, Wham!, Take That, Joe Cocker, Sinéad O'Connor, David Sylvian, Tom Robinson, The Human League and Prefab Sprout among others).
 He spent five years as Level 42's keyboard player (2001–2006) and is currently a member of Go West.
 He co-led the pop band 3 Blind Mice with Alex Grayson.

 Tam Neal went on to a career in theatre (including a stint as part of the backing band for The Chippendales) and is known for his original scores for plays.
 He frequently contributed to 3 Blind Mice (playing everything "from maracas to house brick" and piano).

 Andy Crawford mostly abandoned bass guitar to concentrate on playing the baroque flute (he is a regular performer with the Gabrieli Consort and the London Handel Orchestra) and for a career as a wood craftsman.
 He has occasionally played bass for steel pan player/composer Rachel Hayward and has also been a member of the "Western gamelan" ensemble MetalWorks.

-Ted Emmett played on The Teardrop Explodes's second album Wilder and was subsequently part of their touring band.
+Ted Emmett played on The Teardrop Explodes' second album Wilder and was subsequently part of their touring band.
 He has also played with Joan Armatrading and has sometimes contributed to 3 Blind Mice.